ltw-webdesign-1/curriculum/website-on-github.md

       ![](clone.jpg)

       The GitHub Desktop application will pop up and ask you where to save the repository.
-Put it into your `web-dev` folder—**you don’t have to make a folder specifically for this repo, the app will make it for you.**
+Put it into your `web-design` folder—**you don’t have to make a folder specifically for this repo, the app will make it for you.**

       ![](desktop-location.jpg)